Check out my custom vibration dampener

 Sometimes, pain at night

 Of course, tennis elbow isn’t the only condition that can cause pain or a burning sensation in your arm.
-If conservative treatments such as rest and ice don’t provide much relief, you should see a doctor.
+You should see a doctor if conservative treatments such as rest and ice don’t provide much relief.

 A proper diagnosis can help ensure you have the necessary support, save you money from buying unnecessary products, and confirm you’re tackling the problem with the best possible treatment.